01 Jan Yamaha Digital Pianos Under $1000 | REVIEW | 7 Models for 2021

 The P125 is lightweight at just 26 lbs and has good connectivity features including auxiliary outputs, and USB connectivity all in a compact cabinet.
 The P125 does not have any Bluetooth wireless connectivity or audio input but it does have a proprietary app called Smart Pianist which can be used on an iPad (mobile or tablet) which allows you to control the P125 from the color touch screen of your external device.
 This is pretty cool and fun to do and also has some other features in it that the piano itself does not have.
 As I mentioned earlier, all the features, functions, GHS key action, sound system, etc in the P125 are in the 73-key version P121.

-The DGX660 also has a proprietary monochrome LCD graphic inset display screen which displays all functions and features you’ve selected in the piano so that you can easily see what you’re doing.
-The display screen gives this model away in terms of when you look at it you know it’s a DGX660 by that screen and the layout of the panel & buttons.
+The DGX670 also has a proprietary color LCD graphic display screen which displays all functions and features you’ve selected in the piano so that you can easily see what you’re doing.
+The display screen gives this model away in terms of when you look at it you know it’s a DGX670 by that screen and the layout of the panel & buttons.
 It has a bunch of built in songs and displays notation sheet music in the display screen of those songs although the notes are small and a bit difficult to see, but at least they are there.

-The DGX660 has a lot of features in it including some music education song instruction with follow-along music and that’s the reason someone would want this model, because it’s like having a 1-man band and little recording and learning studio at your fingertips along with many other musical things that you can do.
-The piano weighs 46 pounds so it’s not as light as the 26lb P125 not is it near as compact.
-The DGX660 is meant to be played at home or similar environment and has 2 x 6 watt speakers (12 watts total) going through 4 smaller speakers.
-The volume on this model is loud enough for most rooms although there’s not a lot of bass response, but I did not expect that.
+The DGX670 has a lot of features in it including some music education song instruction with follow-along music and that’s the reason someone would want this model, because it’s like having a 1-man band and little recording and learning studio at your fingertips along with many other musical things that you can do.
+The piano weighs 47 pounds so it’s not as light as the 26 lb P-125 not is it near as compact.
+The DGX670 is meant to be played at home or similar environment and has 2 x 6 watt speakers (12 watts total) going through 4 smaller speakers.
+The volume on this model is loud enough for most rooms although I would have preferred more audio power in this model.
+There is a nice optional stand and triple pedal unit for the DGX -670 at an additional cost.

-There is no doubt this model is a lot of fun to play and you can also play regular piano on it just like the P125 because it has the same GHS key action and same 192-polyphony sound chip.
-We expect this model to go on through 2020 because it is still a good seller for Yamaha and other than the Casio CGP700 and Casio PXS3000, and also the Yamaha YGP535 that I mentioned earlier, there is no other digital piano in this price range from the other brands that does what this Yamaha DGX660 can do, and there is really no compelling reason to change it.
+There is no doubt this model is a lot of fun to play and you can also play regular piano on it just like the P-125 because it has the same GHS key action and same 192-polyphony sound chip.
+We expect this model to go on through 2022 and beyond because it is new with new sound technology in it.
+Other than the Casio PXS3000 and lower priced Yamaha YGP535 that I mentioned earlier, there is no other digital piano in this price range from the other brands that does what this Yamaha DGX670 can do as far as all the interactive accompaniments, recording, and digital features.

 – Yamaha Arius YDP-103 Digital Piano – $899 internet price – The Yamaha YDP103 has been out for a while and is a very basic furniture cabinet model and the least expensive one for Yamaha in that way.
 The YDP103 has an older piano sound chip in it with just 64-notes of polyphony and it sounds fairly artificial going through a weak 2 speaker 12-watt sound system.
 It has 10 instrument sounds and a few other basic features including reverb effects, metronome, USB output, and some basic electronic key touch settings.